John 19:28-42 The Death of Jesus on the Cross

 Verse 36: "For these things took place that the Scripture might be fulfilled: "Not one of his bones will be broken."
 37And again another Scripture says, "They will look on him whom they have pierced."

-Most scholars believe that Jesus died just as the lambs for the Passover meal were being slain; which means that Jesus' death came at exactly the right time, just as the Father had planned.
+Most scholars believe the death of Jesus occurred, just as the lambs for the Passover meal were being slain.
+Jesus' death came at exactly the right time, just as the Father had planned.

 Verse 38: "After these things Joseph of Arimathea, who was a disciple of Jesus, but secretly for fear of the Jews, asked Pilate that he might take away the body of Jesus, and Pilate gave him permission.
 So he came and took away his body."